 Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 9: Conjunctions of Reason & Result (because - review, as, since, so - review)

 Good communication is logical.
-We often need to explain the reason1 something happens, and the result2 of that reason.
-In English, we use specific conjunctions to show this relationship.
+We often need to explain the reason something happens and the result of that reason.
+Conjunctions are the words that build these logical bridges in our sentences.

 These three words all introduce the reason for an action.
-'Because' is the most common.
-'As' and 'since' are often used when the reason is already known, and they frequently start the sentence.
+'Because' is the most common and can be used in almost any situation.
+'As' and 'since' are slightly more formal and are often used when the reason is already known to the listener.

-When the reason clause comes first, you must use a comma ( , ).
-When it comes second, no comma is needed.
+Punctuation Rule: When the reason clause (starting with 'because', 'as', or 'since') comes first in the sentence, you must use a comma.
+If it comes second, no comma is needed.

 • Because it was very hot, we decided to go swimming.

-• Since she knows the history well, she is an excellent tour guide.
+• Since she knows the city well, she is an excellent tour guide.

 • It was very hot, so we decided to go swimming.